Younger generations are avoiding these jobs, but retirees are jumping in and loving every minute of it.

 2. Delivering mail might seem like a hassle, but retirees are loving the daily exercise.

 Trekking through neighborhoods in all types of weather may not sound appealing at first, but retirees are finding unexpected joy in the rhythm and routine of mail delivery.
-The physical activity keeps them moving, and the daily routes offer just enough variety to stay interesting without being overwhelming, say writers at Harvard Business Review.
+The physical activity keeps them moving, and the daily routes offer just enough variety to stay interesting without being overwhelming.
 It’s also a job that allows for independence—no one’s micromanaging your every move, which is a breath of fresh air after decades in structured workplaces.

 3. Bookkeeping isn’t exciting, but retirees are cashing in on their financial skills.